claus-e-andersen/clanElectrons/README.md

 delta.ICRU90=0.1005)

-  Excellent agreement with between the clanElectrons computations

-  and ICRU-90 values for water.
+## Excellent agreement between the clanElectrons computations and ICRU-90 values for water.

   MSP.R0 = mass electronic stopping power with delta = 0 (no correction of density effect).